Graduate Department of Political Science

 POS 5335.
 Political Research (3).
 This course is designed to prepare students to use research techniques and strategies.
 Students learn how to understand political situations and how to exploit these situations to the client's advantage.
 Topics include data resources and collection, statistical analysis and utilization, opposition research, and campaign strategy.

 POS 5465.
-Lobbying (3).
-This course concentrates on the fundamentals of lobbying, including strategy and tactics.
-Students learn how to lobby the executive branch and the legislature, state and local governments and foreign governments.
-The course concentrates on lobbying the budget process, lobbying strategies, and the management of government affairs in corporations and trade associations.
+Applied Advocacy (3).
+This course concentrates on the fundamentals of advocacy, including strategy and tactics.
+Students learn how to develop and implement advocacy strategies directed to the executive and legislative branches at the federal, state, and local levels.
+The course concentrates on lobbying the budget process and the management of government affairs.

 POS 5945r.
 Professional Practicum/Internship (3–12).
 This course is designed to provide a structured opportunity for students to gain practical experience in the field of political management.
 Students spend 300 hours in an activity appropriate for the profession of political management and produce a descriptive and analytical product paper.
 May be repeated to a maximum of twelve semester hours; majors are required to complete successfully the maximum.